magento/knowledge-base/src/troubleshooting/general/security-scan-tool-troubleshooting-guide.md

 ## Issue: Unable to Submit the site

-The Security Scan Tool (MST) requires that the merchant prove ownership of their site before the domain can be added to the Security Scan Tool.
-This is performed by the merchant by adding a confirmation code to their site using an HTML comment or a Meta tag.
+The Security Scan Tool (MST) requires that you prove ownership of your site before the domain can be added to the Security Scan Tool.
+This can be performed by adding a confirmation code to your site using an HTML comment or a Meta tag.

-A common issue that merchants might face occurs when the Security Scan Tool is unable to confirm the merchant's site ownership.
+A common issue faced by merchants occurs when the Security Scan Tool is unable to confirm the merchant’s site ownership.

 See the [Error message when adding sites into Security Scan](https://support.magento.com/hc/en-us/articles/4531353024013) article in our support knowledge base for troubleshooting steps.